SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Services/Service_templates.md

 ## Concept

-The moment you [apply a service template](xref:Applying_service_templates), it will collect all data that has been specified as “input data”, process it, and automatically create the services.
+The moment you [apply a service template](xref:Applying_service_templates), it will collect all data that has been specified as input data, process it, and automatically create the services.

 ![Service template concept](~/user-guide/images/ServiceTemplateConcept.jpg)

 ## Examples

 Below you will find examples of how to define a service template that will automatically create a service for every row in a dynamic table parameter of a certain type of element.
-The examples start from the following premise: for each of your “Microsoft Platform” elements, you want to create a service for every process of which the name starts with “SL”.
+The examples start from the following premise: for each of your Microsoft Platform elements, you want to create a service for every process of which the name starts with "SL".
 Each of those services, named *\[computer model\]\_\[process\]*, has to include the CPU and the memory usage of the process in question.

 - [Example of creating a service template](xref:ST_example_ST_creation)